tunecino/yii2-nested-rest/README.md

 By default, all the properties used by the custom UrlRule class in this extension will be used to generate multiple instances of the built-in [yii\rest\UrlRule](http://www.yiiframework.com/doc-2.0/yii-rest-urlrule.html) so basically both classes are sharing similar configurations.

-This is kind of template with all the possible configurations that may be set to the UrlManager in the app config file:
+Those are all the possible configurations that may be set to the UrlManager in the app config file:
 ```php
 'rules' => [
     [